vflopez77/stock-analysis/README.md

     ...
     Next i

-The refactored script loops only once through the dataset, storing the data for each ticker in arrays:
+The refactored script loops only once through the dataset, storing the data for each ticker in arrays by using the tickerIndex variable:

     tickerIndex = 0
     ...